The concept what is Bitcoin and How Does it Work is a very compelling argument.

 What is Bitcoin used for?
 Or what is the purpose of Bitcoin?

-Bitcoin cryptocurrency is network that enables new payment system and is digital money.
+Bitcoin cryptocurrency is a network that allows a new payment system and is digital money.
 It is the first decentralized peer-to-peer payment network without central authority or intermediaries.

-From a user point of view Bitcoin is simply cash for the internet.
+From a user point of view Bitcoin is only cash for the internet.

 What is a Bitcoin worth?

-Bitcoin crypto worth keep on changing, the price kkep on fluctuating on daily basis you can view the daily basis rates of bitcoin on binance exchange bitcoin usd
+Bitcoin crypto worth keep on changing, the price keeps on swinging daily you can view the daily basis rates of bitcoin on Binance exchange bitcoin USD

-In other words bitcoin is of great worth, a very valuable assets, it’s worth was only some dollars in 2009, 2010 and it rose to almost 20,000 Usd in Dec 2017 becoming the most profitable asset of the decade
+In other words, bitcoin is of great worth, a very valuable asset, it’s worth was only some dollars in 2009, 2010 and it rose to almost 20,000 Usd in Dec 2017 becoming the most profitable asset of the decade

 Can Bitcoin be converted to cash?

-Bitcoin can be converted into cash in a number of easy steps
+Bitcoin can be converted into cash in several easy steps

 - Sell bitcoin to friends.
 If you have friends who want to buy Bitcoin, you can sell your BTC for fiat currency.
 Of course, this method assumes that you have friends who are looking for Bitcoin and that you trust they will pay you for your Bitcoin